MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/07-Ex2-introduction-empower-employees-exercise.md

+---
+lab:
+  title: 'Exercise 2: Empower employees with an HR self-service agent'
+  description: In this exercise, you take on two roles—first as an HR Analyst who creates both an HR self-service agent and a Viva Engage announcement for the new agent, and then as an Adatum employee who is relocating to a new city following a recent promotion.
+  duration: 12 minutes
+  level: 200
+  islab: true
+---

 # Exercise 2: Empower employees with an HR self-service agent
 ---
 Modern HR departments are increasingly using Microsoft 365 Copilot to enhance employee support, streamline communication, and reduce administrative workload.
 Through a combination of custom-built Copilot agents and Microsoft’s prebuilt agents, HR teams can deliver faster, more accurate responses to employee inquiries while maintaining consistency with company policy.